 Though their occasional lack of fur and bald spots on their face appear to be similar to the Sphynx, they do not have the Sphynx/Devon Rex gene.
 Instead, they are related to the Domestic Shorthair cat.

-When originally discovered, in 2011, there was concern that the strange coats of the Lykoi cats were the result of a medical condition.
-But they were found to be completely healthy, and their fur simply the result of a genetic mutation.
+When originally discovered in 2011, there was concern that the strange coats of the Lykoi cats were the result of a medical condition.
+But they were found to be completely healthy, and their was fur simply the result of a genetic mutation.
 It’s a mutation that we’re thankful for because these cats are strange and one of the loveliest weird cat breeds.

 14. Selkirk Rex

-Selkirk Rex cats are simply lovable little fur babies, adored for their plush tousled coats and exquisite, smooshy flat-faces.
-In addition to their adorable curly coats, their whiskers curl too, how cute!
+Selkirk Rex cats are simply lovable little fur babies, adored for their plush tousled coats and exquisite, smooshy, flat faces.
+In addition to their adorable curly coats, their whiskers curl too.
+How cute!

 With big round eyes and an almost smiling expression, these felines love to be cuddled and will follow you around for attention.